Abscissa/gen-package-version/README.md

     writeln("This program's name is ", packageName);

+Note that even if --dub isn't used, gen-package-version might still run dub anyway, if "git describe" fails (for example, if the package was downloaded via dub).

 OPTIONS:
               --dub         Use dub.
 May be slightly slower, but allows --src to be auto-detected, and adds extra info to the generated module.
 -s            --src = VALUE Path to source files.
 Required unless --dub is used.